-The total remuneration paid to the highest-earning member of the Group Executive Board (CEO, Urs Schaeppi) increased by 1.9% compared to the prior year.
-The increase in total remuneration paid to the Group Executive Board and the CEO is primarily attributable to the higher variable remuneration as compared to the previous year.
+The total remuneration paid to the highest-earning member of the Group Executive Board (CEO, Urs Schaeppi) decreased by 3,8% compared to the prior year.
+The decrease in total remuneration paid to the Group Executive Board and the CEO is primarily attributable to the lower variable remuneration as compared to the prior year.

 |CHF in thousands||Total Group

 |Variable performance-related salary component in cash||1,636||1,874||417||459|

 |Employer contributions to social security (2)||539||575||132||137|

 |Total remuneration to members of the Group Executive Board||7,516||8,016||1,759||1,829|

 |Benefits paid following retirement from the Group Executive Board (3)||-||605||-||-|